Abdur-azure/finetune_cli/README.md

-# 🤖 LLM Fine-Tuning CLI Tool
+# 🤖 Finetune CLI Tool

 A comprehensive command-line tool for fine-tuning Large Language Models using LoRA (Low-Rank Adaptation), with automatic ROUGE benchmarking and HuggingFace integration.